scarecrowyu/PHYS4150-2019/Homework/README.md

 1. Duedate: 20190928 00:00

-2. Finish the `code_template`, finish both the numerical differential equation result and the analytical representation result.
+2. Finish the `code_template.m`, finish both the numerical differential equation result and the analytical representation result.

 3. Send me the figure comparing the results from both method via email.